-- Transformed, from the data format of the system of record, to the data format of the identity management and access governance system and of the target systems.
+- Transformed, from the data format of the system of record, to the data format of the Identity and access management (IAM) system and of the target systems.

-- Forwarded, from the identity management and access governance system to target systems.
+- Forwarded, from the IAM system to target systems.

 Some examples of auto-provisioning/auto-deactivation are: